-Figure 6.54.1.5-1: Network data analytics Request to a real-time communication capable NWDAF

-1. The NWDAF service consumer requests analytics information by invoking Nnwdaf_AnalyticsInfo_Request service operation, and includes real-time communication flag per Analytics ID(s) in the request message.
-The Nnwdaf_AnalyticsInfo_Request message may be forwarded by an NEF to the real-time communication capable NWDAF in case of the NWDAF service consumer is an AF.

-2. The real-time communication capable NWDAF responds with analytics information to the NWDAF service consumer by Nnwdaf_AnalyticsInfo_Request Response.

 NWDAF:

-- Supports to additionally include the real-time communication capability and corresponding Analytics ID(s) which are applicable to real-time communication as part of its NF Profile during the NF service Registration Procedure.
+- Supports to additionally include the Supported Analytics Delay and corresponding Analytics ID(s) as part of its NF Profile during the NF service Registration Procedure.
+The Supported Analytics Delay is per analytics ID and applicable to the whole NWDAF serving area, and does not depend on whether analytics request are related to NFs, specific UEs, group of UEs or even any UE.

-- Supports to process continuous data collection after the NF service Registration procedure without receiving analytics request from NWDAF service consumer.
+- Supports to process continuous data collection after the NF service Registration procedure when receiving analytics subscription or request from NWDAF service consumer.

 - Supports to process pre-analytics for specific Analytics ID(s) continuously after obtaining the necessary data.